City-of-Vantaa-SmartLab/Mobiilinutakortti/backend/README.md

 * `AWS_SES_REGION`: Aws region for Amazon SES.
 For example: "eu-central-1".
 * `EMAIL_SOURCE`: Email address to be shown as sender address when seding emails from Amazon SES.
 * `EMAIL_RETURN_PATH`: Email where AWS error notifications/bounces are sent, such as invalid email addresses tms.
+* `ENTRA_APP_KEY_DISCOVERY_URL`: Entra ID key (certificate) discovery URL for the application, if Entra ID is to be used.
+The format is: `https://login.microsoftonline.com/<TENANT ID>/discovery/keys?appid=<APP ID>`.
+If given, login and user management based on database data will be disabled.
 * `CERT_SELECTION`: Possible values are `test` and `prod`.
 Determines which set of certificates to use in SAML2.0 communication with Suomi.fi.
 The certificates are stored in the `certs` directory.
 * `DETAILED_LOGS`: If evaluates to true, use detailed logs.
 This basically prints the ids of the juniors a youth worker sees or operates on, for every operation.
 This results in a lot of logs because even just listing juniors results in the ids being logged.
 * `FRONTEND_BASE_URL`: Base URL for frontend.
 Used e.g. in redirecting the user during SSO process.